hackupc/guides-page/_pages/guide/volunteer.md

 - Talks and activities support
 - Hacker support
 - Team building

-### Logistics
+### :shallow_pan_of_food: Logistics

 **The supervolunteers of Logistics are Victor Paniello and Genís Gutierrez.
 They will help you in case you have any doubts relating these tasks.**

 The main tasks that this department is carrying are:
 - Warehouse control